 Fans of the room temperature theory on the other hand are convinced that cold eggs loose flavor and are a nightmare to cook with, especially when you are baking.
 It is true however that some supermarket don’t keep eggs in a fridge.

-Me personally I store eggs in my fridge.
+Me personally I store eggs in my fridge all the time.

 I just don’t like too much stuff laying around in my kitchen or pantry.
 Whatever theory you believe in, refrigerating eggs does prolong the shelf life and that is for a fact.
 Eggs kept in a fridge can last up to four to five weeks.

 Quail Egg Recipes

 Enough egg talk for now!

 Let’s end this ‘how to boil and peel quail eggs’ post with some very interesting quail egg recipes!